-Toshikan is a welcoming martial arts training dojo for the whole family - for children, women and men.
+Toshikan is a martial arts training centre for the whole family - for children, women and men.
 It is for people who are interested in gaining fitness and self-defense skills in a respectful environment and in self-improvement for both the mind and the body.
-Toshikan is a traditional Okinawan karate and kobudo dojo in Courtenay, Comox and the Comox Valley.
-The instructor, Sensei Mac Newton, holds sandan levels in both goju ryu karate and kobudo (Okinawan weapons) and regularly receives guidance and instruction from his Okinawa and Japanese sensei, Nakamura Sensei, Higaonna Sensei and Tamayose Sensei.
+Toshikan is a traditional Okinawan karate and kobudo dojo.
+The instructor, Sensei Mac Newton, holds sandan levels in both goju ryu karate and kobudo (Okinawan weapons) and regularly receives guidance and instruction from his Okinawa and Japanese teachers, Nakamura Sensei, Higaonna Sensei and Tamayose Sensei.
 Karate students of Toshikan Martial Arts become part of the IOGKF, the International Okinawa Goju-Ryu Karate Federation, the longest-running and largest Okinawan traditional karate organization in the world.
-The Toshikan dojo is a space for learning the skills of karate (empty hand) and kobudo (traditional weapons), or both.
+The Toshikan dojo is a place for learning the skills of karate (empty hand) or kobudo (traditional weapons), or both.
 It is a place for learning self-defense, for becoming physically fit, stronger and more flexible.
 It is also a place where one becomes more focused and self-disciplined, more confident, more comfortable with leadership and more empathetic with others.
 More than anything, it is enjoyable and rewarding.

 Okinawa Karate and Kobudo for the Whole Family - Adults and Children